EgorovGroup-UVA/lammps_install/README.md

 `sudo chmod +x lammps_ubuntu_install.sh`

-type in your password if prompted, then hit enter/return to make the file executable
+type in your computer's password if prompted, then hit enter/return to make the file executable

 Following this command, enter